Geomartins007/Zomato-Capstone-Project/README.md

   2. Gurgaon
   3. Noida
   4. Faridabad

+- Rating and Country

+- Countries and cities with the highest rating

+- What could have resulted to the results?

+- Suggestions for Zomato company

 - 1. The maximium transaction records come fro India, US, UK, and Brazil.
 - 2. Maximium transaction come from New Delhi City (India).
   3. Not rated has the maximium rating.